Mikołaj Hlebowicz

-Mikołaj II Hlebowicz (died 1632), castellan of Vilnius, voivode of Smolensk, marshal of the Lithuanian Tribunal and podstoli of Lithuania.
+Mikołaj II Hlebowicz (died 1632) was a Polish political figure known for being castellan of Vilnius, voivode of Smolensk, marshal of the Lithuanian Tribunal and podstoli of Lithuania.

-He was the Son of Jan Hlebowicz, voivode of Trakai.
-He took part in the Polish–Swedish wars, fighting at Riga and at Kircholm (1605) and later fought in the Polish–Muscovite War (1605–1618).
+Hlebowicz was the son of Jan Hlebowicz, voivode of Trakai.
+He took part in the Polish–Swedish wars, fighting at Riga and at Kircholm in 1605, and later fought in the Polish–Muscovite War (1605–1618).

-Together with his wife he converted from Calvinism to Roman Catholicism, sponsoring a monastery in Dubrowna.
+Together with his wife Hlebowicz converted from Calvinism to Roman Catholicism, sponsoring a monastery in Dubrowna.
 Hlebowicz was married to Princess Marcybella Anna Korecka and was the father of Jan Samuel Hlebowicz and Jerzy Karol Hlebowicz.